pcadmanbosse/volta/README.md

 ## Running the project in development mode:

-Run the following commannds.
+Run the following commands.
 By default the page will be visible at localhost:3000

 ### Front-end: